Neil Chethik, Executive Director

-Marcia Thornton Jones, is an award-winning author who has traditionally published 131 books for children with sales totaling more than 43 million copies worldwide.
+Marcia Thornton Jones is an award-winning author who has traditionally published 131 books for children with sales totaling more than 43 million copies worldwide.
 Her works include Woodford Brace, Ratfink, and Champ.
-She is also the co-author of seven popular series including “The Adventures of the Bailey School Kids” for which she is an executve producer of the live-action series optioned by Bardel/Rainbow.
+She is also the co-author of seven popular series including “Keyholders” and “The Adventures of the Bailey School Kids” for which she is an executve producer of the live-action series optioned by Bardel/Rainbow.
 Marcia lives in Lexington, Kentucky.
 She is the coordinator of the Carnegie Center Author Academy, and the after-school tutoring program associate.
 She also serves as a workshop facilitator and mentors writers of picture books, chapter books, middle-grade fiction, and journaling.
 Her recents book include Writing Kids Books: The Ultimate Guide and the e-release of her midgrade novel, Ratfink, both exclusively found on Amazon.com.

 Carol Jordan has been coordinating the tutoring program for six years and loves being at the Carnegie Center!
 Her background is in teaching, so she enjoys the times when she gets to be with the kids.
 Her favorite things about the Carnegie Center include the mission, the families who come every week, Carnegie Classics, the Books-in-Progress Conference, getting to meet so many wonderful Kentucky authors, the beautiful building, the wonderful supportive staff, and of course, the fact that we give away free books!
 Carol serves on the board for Guatemalan Educational Outreach, which supports an English immersion school in rural Guatemala.
 For 2021, she also serves on the board for Bluegrass Indo-American Civic Society.
 She has two grown children, who don’t visit Lexington often enough.
 Carol loves to travel (to visit her children) and loves to read.
 She also runs off to Raven Run or the Gorge to hike as often as she can!

 Raised somewhere between the tobacco fields and horse farms of Woodford County, Kentucky, Jude McPherson has been bending and stretching syllables as long as he can remember.
 A member of the Affrilachian Poets, his first full-length collection of poetry ‘on my mind’ is a reflection of his eclectic personality.
 He has published two previous collections of poetry through blacoetry press; loves taxicab blues revisited (1998) and the book of jude (2000).